grantat/world-leader-vis/README.md

 ```

 There were 63 users in the end.
-There were 165553 unique timestamps for all tweets.
+There were 165553 unique timestamps for all tweets with a total of 165799 overall.
 The timeframe will be anytime before October 3rd.
 These were then grouped if they had the same day.